-The School and Family Enrichment (SAFE) Program has been a collaboration between the Omaha Public Schools, Region 6 Behavioral Health Care, and Child Saving Institute since August 2000.
-The program's mission is to provide, at no cost to the family and on a voluntary basis, home-based family support, case management and/or behavioral support as needed.
+- Sexual Harassment Conduct on the basis of sex, including gender identity and sexual orientation that satisfies one or more of the following: - Quid Pro Quo Harassment.
+An employee of the District conditioning the provision of an aid, benefit, or service of the District's on an individual's participation in unwelcome sexual conduct. - Severe, Pervasive, and Objectively Offensive Unwelcome Conduct.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity.
+Unwelcomeness and objectively offensive are evaluated based is to provide, at no cost to the family and on a voluntary basis, home-based family support, case management and/or behavioral support as needed.
 A SAFE Specialist will work closely with the student, family and the school in focusing on the family/child strengths and achieving agreed upon goals.
 The SAFE program is available to all elementary students in Omaha Public Schools.